rupam-priya/Tableau-Visualizations/London Bike Sharing Data/Readme.md

 # INTRODUCTION
   The dataset is downloaded from Kaggle.
-  The aim is to understand data, make it well suitable to create visualizations and create visualisation to uncover stories behind this data.Note that this will differ from the process of modifying the data to create preidctive models of do further analysis.
+  The aim is to understand data, make it well-suitable to create visualizations, and create visualization to uncover stories behind this data.
+Note that this will differ from modifying the data to create predictive models for further analysis. <br>
+  The data preprocessing was done to make data ready to visualize, the file of which is also within the folder.

 ## FOLLOW THE LINK BELOW TO FIND THE DYNAMIC TABLEAU VISUALIZATION
 https://public.tableau.com/app/profile/rupam.priya/viz/LondonBikeSharing_16926477514660/Dashboard1